romilly/s2ag-corpus/README.md

 The code is under active development, and the API may change.

-Future releases will support updating the database from the diffs created by the Semantic Scholar API, and I am investigsting the idea of providing the application via docker.
+Future releases will support updating the database from the diffs created by the Semantic Scholar API, and I am investigating the idea of providing the application via docker.